FTC Advisory Committee on Online Access and Security

 Opponents would argue:

-Unlike the Default option that is premised on a presumption of access, under this approach there is no presumption for or against access.
+Unlike the Default option that is premised on a presumption of access, under the case-by-case or sectoral approach there is no presumption for or against access.
 Rather, the access inquiry requires an analysis of the relevant factors.
+This approach would differ from others under consideration in that it most likely would not afford access to information that, if inaccurate, is unlikely to have an adverse effect.
 This determination will depend both upon the nature of the data in question (e.g., information regarding children) and the record-keeping system in question.
 On the other hand, it is clear that under this third approach, there would be categories of data to which access is more limited than in the other approaches.
 For example, inferred data, "non-factual data" or internal identifiers may be less accessible under this approach than under the other approaches.
-This approach affords access to information that is likely to have an adverse effect on the person.

 Proponents would argue: